networktocode/network-importer/docs/getting_started.md

 # use_ssl = false

 [logs]
-# Define log level, curently the logs are printed on the screen
+# Define log level, currently the logs are printed on the screen
 # level = "info" # "debug", "info", "warning"
 ```